Top-rated local movers that handle Chicago to Milwaukee moves

 - Milwaukee’s population is about 79% less than Chicago.

-- Milwaukee's public transportation has a score of 8 out of 10 versus Chicago's higher score of 9.
+- Milwaukee’s public transportation score of 8 out of 10 is lower than Chicago’s score of 9.

 - Milwaukee is less walkable than Chicago with a score of 62 out of 100 vs Chicago’s 77 out of 100.

-- Milwaukee has a bike-friendliness score 58 out of 100, which means it isn't as accessible to and safe for cyclists as Chicago, which has a score of 72 out of 100.
+- Milwaukee has a bike-friendliness score of 58 out of 100, which means it isn’t as accessible or safe for cyclists as Chicago, which has a score of 72.

 - Milwaukee’s crime rate is higher than Chicago with a score of 66.76 compared to Chicago’s 35.19.
 This means that Milwaukee neighborhoods are safer than 66.76% of all U.S. neighborhoods, and Chicago neighborhoods are safer than 35.19%.

-Other things to consider for your Chicago vs. Milwaukee move
+Other things to consider for your Chicago to Milwaukee move

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State regulator: You can verify a Wisconsin moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a Wisconsin moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 For a secure move in Wisconsin, explore movers’ insurance options to safeguard your belongings.
 Many moving companies offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 Elevate your protection with discussions on Full Value Protection or explore customized plans from third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your Wisconsin state moving insurance.
 Ensure a smooth and protected relocation experience with the right insurance coverage.